gbogard/portfolio/src/content/blog/what-is-recursion.md

 ...
 ```

-Since we removed our condition, our call the `factorial` function gets expanded into an infinite number of nested calls, just like a `while` loop that would
+Since we removed our condition, our call to the `factorial` function gets expanded into an infinite number of nested calls, just like a `while` loop that would
 never exit.
 But the memory you're allowed to allocate in your program is limited.
 At some point, your Javascript engine (or JVM, or whatever environment you're in)
 will prevent you from doing more nested calls, and notify you with this exception, indicating that you've reach the maximum call depth allowed.

-Most of the time, this indicates a recursive function that never exists because of a missing or incorrect base case.
-However, in some rare cases, with can be that
+Most of the time, this indicates a recursive function that never exits because of a missing or incorrect base case.
+However, in some rare cases,
-your function is correct, but the computation you asked for is so complex that it actually required more calls than your environment can handle.
-Javascript is probably
+it can be that your function is correct, but the computation you asked for is so complex that it actually requires more calls than your environment can handle.
-not the best choice for those complex computations.
-There are ways to prevent stack overflow errors in other languages, but that will be discussed in the next post.
+Javascript is probably not the best choice for those complex computations.
+There are ways to prevent stack
+overflow errors in other languages, but that will be discussed in the next post.

 ### OK, factorials are cool, but can you teach me something actually useful ?

-Factorials are a great way to understand the basic principles of recursion, but there's little chance that you will actually need them in your projects, unless they are
+Factorials are a great way to understand the basic principles of recursion, but there's little chance that you will actually need them in your projects,
-related to mathematics.
+unless they are related to mathematics.
 But there are many use cases for recursion, no matter what you're building.
-One very common use case is the transformation of arbitrarily nested data
+One very common use case is
+the transformation of arbitrarily nested data structures.
-structures.

 Let's suppose you want to send data over a network.
-Bandwidth is expensive and data transfers are slow, so you want to minimize the amount of data that is actually transferred.
+Bandwidth is expensive and data transfers are slow, so you want to minimize the amount
-You already know that the objects you need to send might contain null values you don't care about, so you want to filter null values before sending the objects over the network.
+of data that is actually transferred.
+You already know that the objects you need to send might contain `null` values you don't care about,
+so you want to filter those `null` values before sending the objects over the network.
 The problem is you don't know the exact shape of your objects in advance.
 They could contain any amount of nested objects.
 This is a perfect use case for recursion!

 Let's write a JavaScript function that will do exactly what we need :